Français English

 I went to Quimper to work for the french startup Geoman.
 It was a company publishing an internet magazine about astronomy.
 But unfortunately, in 2001, Geoman had to close: the fate of many startup.

-Astronomy side
+Astronomy details

 Me and SabineI practice astronomy since 1986.
 Like many astronomers, that discipline bring me to get interest in all sciences.